zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 Super simple and easy to calculate, right :stuck_out_tongue: $X_u(j)$ is obviously too complicated to evaluate repeatedly by hand.
 Fortunately it is almost trivial for computers to do it for you, as implemented on this website.

-It might not be clear how the paremeters, the two levers that we have actual control over, effect the caltulation.
+It might not be clear how the parameters, the two levers that we have actual control over, effect the caltulation.
 For some additional intution:
 - $\omega$ controls how well punting strategies are expected to work generally
 - $\gamma$ complements $\omega$, controlling how much general value needs to be sacrificed in order to find the player that optimizes for the punting strategy